-- One of the major benefits of annuity can be listed as the investor receives a stable income for the period of a contract.
+- One of the major benefits of an annuity can be listed as the investor receives a stable income for the period of a contract.
 This may provide an income stream to the recipients.
 In the end, the payments from annuity add up to a larger sum in comparison to the lump sum.

 - The lump-sum payments attract tax all at once whereas the annuity attracts tax at a much lower rate.
 Annuities can be considered financially less flexible in a way that it may not be sufficient to cover the basic expenses of everyday life.